-Would you like to join a fast-growing career path within the health industry?
-If so, consider enrolling in an online education program to earn your medical transcriptionist certificate.
+Students interested in the health industry may want to consider enrolling in an online education program and earning a medical transcriptionist certificate.
 Medical transcriptionists serve physicians primarily by transcribing dictated recordings into medical reports, correspondence, and other administrative documents.
 About 70 percent of medical transcriptionists work in hospitals or physicians' offices.

 Earning a Medical Transcriptionist Certificate

-The Bureau of Labor Statistics (BLS) notes that employers prefer individuals who have earned a certificate through post-secondary training programs, which educate students in the following areas:
+The Bureau of Labor Statistics (BLS) notes that medical transcriptionist employers prefer individuals who have earned a certificate through post-secondary training programs, which educate students in the following areas:

 - Medical terminology